 Patriotic Jello Poke Cupcakes are the classic poke cake recipe in a cupcake form.
 This Fourth of July dessert recipe includes Jello and Cool Whip.

 Surprise!
 The 4th of July is next week!
-Okay, so maybe it isn’t a surprise for you but for some reason it sneaks up on me every year.
-I think it is because it is right at the beginning of the month so I’m still thinking about June when really I should be planning ahead.
-So, I decided I had do at least a few 4th of July desserts, recipes and/or crafts before it is too late!
+Okay, so maybe it isn’t a surprise for you, but for some reason it sneaks up on me every year.
+I think it is because it is right at the beginning of the month, so I’m still thinking about June when really I should be planning ahead.
+So, I decided I had to do at least a few 4th of July desserts, recipes and/or crafts before it is too late!
 I started off by making a variation of the classic Jello Poke Cake.